In this week’s How the F*ck SEO case study, I caught up with Gordana Sretenovic to talk content operations.

 You need all of them working together to keep the ship moving in the right direction.

-As I briefly touched on, the most important reason for content operations is quality.
+The most important reason for content operations is quality.

 When you’re producing 800 blog posts a month, you need strict processes to make sure 100 of them aren’t low quality.